wistia/wistia-open-docs/_posts/plans-comparison.md

 plans_comparison: true
 post_intro: |
   <p>The primary difference between Wistia pricing plans is the
-  features which are offered.
+  features they include.
 The table below lists the features on each plan, so that you can choose one that is right for you from both a pricing and value perspective.</p>
   <p>Wistia's premium feature Test Drive includes two weeks of access to all